vikas1188/polymath-core/README.md

 Modules allow custom add-in functionality in the issuance process and beyond.
 The module registry keeps track of modules added by Polymath or any other users.
 Modules can only be attached to STs if Polymath has previously verified them.
 If not, the only user able to utilize a module is its owner, and they should be using it "at their own risk".

-# Stepping through an issuance with the CLI Tool
+# Using the CLI Tool

-First, assure that you have [setup Polymath Core properly](#setup).
+The CLI (Command Line Interface) tools allow you to step through the issuance of a ST-20 security token and other important actions on the polymath-core platform.

-The CLI (Command Line Interface) ST-20 Generator tool is a wizard-like script that will guide technical users in the creation and deployment of an ST-20 token.
-The commands are operated from a nix command prompt (unix or mac).
+First, assure you have [setup Polymath Core properly](#setup).

 To use it, make sure you are connected to a full ethereum node (or locally to `ganache-cli`, a local private test network).
 You can run Parity with the following command to get started (make sure the node is fully synced before using the CLI tool):